Easy and scrumptious birthday cake protein bars made with coconut flour nd plant-based protein powder. They are vegan, gluten-free and no-bake.

 Coconut flour has become a pantry staple for me in the past few years.
-Naturally gluten-free and grain-free, it is a soft, faintly sweet flour with a delicate coconut fragrance.
-It’s a natural by-product of coconut milk production; once all the milk is extracted from coconut meat, what remains is dried and ground into flour.
+Naturally gluten-free and grain-free, it is a soft, faintly sweet flour that is a natural by-product of coconut milk production.
+Specifically, once all the milk is extracted from coconut meat, what remains is dried and ground into flour.

 Evocative of coconut pound cake, but so much easier, these minimalist, no-bake protein pucks manage to be both fitness fuel and dessert.
 Although these are as straightforward to make as can be, don’t try to sub another flour; it needs to be coconut here.

-I’ve got two spin classes to teach today, so I’m going to have my coconut cake pucks and eat them, too.
-Happy Wednesday everyone!
+I’ve got two spin classes to teach today, so I’m going to have my birthday cake (bars) and eat them, too.
+Enjoy!